 Each Inspection Technician must have ready access to a low reading ohmmeter.
-The device should be in good condition, capable of measuring ranges up to 10Ω and up to $1,000\Omega$, and have documentation confirming that it has been calibrated at least every two years.
+The device should be in good condition, capable of measuring ranges up to $10\Omega$ and up to $1,000\Omega$ , and have documentation confirming that it has been calibrated at least every two years.
 Meters used at Mobile Inspection Services that inspect vehicles used to carry petrol or ethanol must have an 'Ex' marking.
 Where the Mobile Inspection Service has more than one meter, each must be individually identified.
-From 1 May 2016, the Mobile Inspection Service must have documented instructions on the correct use of the ohmmeter.
+The Mobile Inspection Service must have documented instructions on the correct use of the ohmmeter.